jean553/c-data-structures/README.md

 Pros:
  * the size is not fixed
  * can be browsed in both directions
- * inserting/removing does not require to copy the data
+ * inserting and removing don't require data copy

 Cons:
- * take more space than a simple linked list
+ * takes more space than a simple linked list

 ### Self-organizing list

 A simple linked list that automatically updates its nodes order.
-The order is updated according to the usage frequency of each node.
+The order is updated according to the frequency of nodes calls.

 The implemented methods are:
  * atWithMTF - like at() and applies `Move To Front` method